Aromatherapy School - Field of Lavender to make Lavender Essential Oils

 Joie Power, Ph.D.

-Chromatographs (gas chromatography) show the relative amounts of the various organic components that make up essential oils.
+Gas Chromatographs (GC) along with Mass Spectography (MS) reports show the relative amounts of the various organic components that make up essential oils.
+These reports are commonly referred to as GC-MS or GC/MS or GCMS reports.
 The primary types of components include:

 Alcohols Antiseptic, antiviral, bactericidal Low